gabors-data-analysis/gabors-data-analysis.github.io/_pages/code-learn.md

 Here is some tip and advice on how to learn coding.

+# NEW!
+Neu!
+Nuevo! Új!
+Nouveau!
+Our own coding courses

+Well, well, well.
+We are developing coding courses to go along with the matreial in the book.

+The courses serve as an introduction to the R/Python/Stata programming languages and software environments for data exploration, data munging, data visualization, reporting, and modeling.

+* Coding for Data Analysis with **[Rstats](https://github.com/gabors-data-analysis/da-coding-rstats)**  - first version out
+* Coding for Data Analysis with **[Python](https://github.com/gabors-data-analysis/da-coding-python)** - first version soon
+* Coding for Data Analysis with **[Stata](https://github.com/gabors-data-analysis/da-coding-stata)** - in development

 # Big picture

 A well respected resource that introduces thinking about coding for data analysis is [Code and Data for the Social Sciences: A Practitioner’s Guide](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf){:target="_blank"} by Matthew Gentzkow and Jesse M. Shapiro.
 They talk about issues like replication, organization of a project, or version control.